 A light coat of flour just enough for the batter to stick nicely, then a good roll in panko bread crumbs for the crispiest of crust.
 For a gluten-free alternatives use some crushed corn flakes or even rice Krispies instead.

-- Make Seitan – Start by making the seitan jackfruit dough.
+- Make the Chickn Seitan – Start by making the seitan dough.
 Combine all your spices, wheat gluten and jackfruit and knead until a stretchy dough is achieved.
 Tear it into 8 pieces and stretch them out into thin rounds or irregular shapes.

-- Boil – in some salted water or vegetable broth boil the seitan for 20 minutes to tenderize.
+- Boil or Steam – in some salted water or vegetable broth boil the seitan for 20 minutes to tenderize.
 Some of the jackfruit pieces will tear away from the cutlets and that’s ok.
 Transfer to a cooling rack and once cool enough to handle use your hands and tear the cutlets in half into irregular shapes.
+(Alternatively you can steam the cutlets for 25 minutes)

 - Breading – Dredge the cutlets in flour, dip in the batter then coat all over in the crispy panko bread crumbs.